-The 6 Best Water Bottles (And Accessories) For Travel
+6 Best Water Bottles For Travel (And Accessories Too)

 As a water guzzling maniac, I’ve gone just about everywhere with my own drink bottle since I were a wee nipper.
 After I started travelling often, I was able to narrow down what I need out of a water bottle and I do have a few now that I use for different occasions.

 I recommend stepping back and deciding what exactly you’ll be using the bottle for.
 Ask yourself the following questions: